iamtheblackunicorn/Buwa/README.md

 ## Extending the supported languages :book:

 *Black Unicorn Wallpapers* is localized for German, English, and Spanish.
 To add a language, simply create a file called `app_languagecode.arb` in `lib/l10n` where `languagecode` represents the language code for the language you want to add.
 If it were Spanish for example, you would create a file called `app_es.arb`.
-Copy and past the contents from one of the other `*.arb` files and edit the strings accordingly.
+Copy and paste the contents from one of the other `*.arb` files and edit the strings accordingly.
 Finally, add this line in the list `supportedLocales` in the file `lib/main.dart`.

 ```dart